bskydive/kbo/public/kbo/kb/conventions/starter-conventions.md

 	* debugging.
 Look at debug/dev tools and understand from which file this piece of code is, and where it can be inside the file.
 	* reading.
 Reduce the time for searching and analyzing information.
 The code units naming should help to immediately understand what it should do.
 	* development.
 Use generally(framework) accepted patterns and practices.
+	* communication.
+Reduce the length/duration of actions chains and loops(ping-pong)
 1. Less code means less:
 	* bugs
 	* merge conflicts